COTT contributors, staff and inspirational leaders

 Corey Dubin came to the COTT Board in late 1992.
 He was, at that time chair of the Santa Barbara County HIV/AIDS Ryan White Title II Consortia.
-He served in that role for 5 years and was also appointed to the State of California State-wide Title II Working group.
+He served in that role for 5 years and was also appointed to the State of California Statewide Title II Working group.
 In 1993 he was also appointed to the California Community Planning Working Group.
 The CPWG was tasked to draft California’s HIV/AIDS Prevention Plan for the 1990′s.
 He served on that Group until 1999 and served as one of the Co-Chairs of the Working Group for one year.
-Previous to the HIV/AIDS Hemophilia epidemic he was a sucessful radio and print journalist covering Latin America and US foreign Policy.
-He also served in the mid 1980′s as News & Public Affiars Director for KPFK, Pacifica Radio in Los Angeles.
+Previous to the HIV/AIDS Hemophilia epidemic he was a successful radio and print journalist covering Latin America and US foreign Policy.
+He also served in the mid 1980′s as News & Public Affairs Director for KPFK, Pacifica Radio in Los Angeles.
 He is a person with severe hemophilia who has three daughters and six grandchildren.
 Dubin is a 22 years survivor of HIV and HCV.
 He an Faviana currently reside in Goleta California.

 Mary Lou Murphy, Co-Vice President

 Mary Lou is the longest serving COTT Board member.
 She has served as Co-VP for the last 6 years and is an integral part of the COTT family and history.
 Her son Matt was an early founding member; her other son Leo, was the co-founder of COTTWEST.
 Mary Lou also manages the Murphy Fund, COTT’s emergency community support fund.
 She lives in Massachusetts and is active in the New England area.
 She is also one of the co-leaders of the move to establish a physical memorial for the Hemophilia AIDS/blood epidemic in the State of Massachusetts.

 Terry MacNeill, Co-Vice President